Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #036 – July 28, 2025
 📝 Request: sort call log to reflect the most recent one on top
 ✅ Resolution: CALL HISTORY SORTING FIX: Modified call history API to sort conversations by timestamp in descending order.
 Most recent calls now display at the top of the dashboard call history section.

+log #037 – July 28, 2025
+📝 Request: Chris is not using elevenlabs tts
+✅ Resolution: ELEVENLABS TTS RESTORATION: Investigating Chris voice system to ensure ElevenLabs integration is active instead of default Twilio voice synthesis